 What CyberNX emphasises

-- Combined manual and automated testing: human creativity to find edge cases, tooling to validate at scale.
+- Combined manual and automated testing: human creativity to find edge cases, automated fuzzing at scale (10,000+ prompt injection variants)

 2. SISA